naguimaraes/TrabalhoFinal-CPD/README.md

 This code was concieved as the final project for the Data Classification and Search class.
 The project consists of implementing fast searches within the FIFA 21 players dataset, [available at Kaggle](https://www.kaggle.com/stefanoleone992/fifa-21-complete-player-dataset).
 The code was written by students [Nathan Alonso Guimarães](https://github.com/naguimaraes) and [João Vítor Schimuneck de Souza](https://github.com/jvhendrix), entirely in C++.

+The project was originally conceived in March of 2023, but it has been updated in July of 2025 to be better documented in GitHub.

 ## **Project Building**

 To build the project, follow these steps: